Jim Lauderdale: Robert Hunter

 Lauderdale has often collaborated with Grateful Dead lyricist Robert Hunter.
 Lauderdale's first collaboration with Hunter was Headed for the Hills and the second was Patchwork River in May 2010.
 The June 2011 release Reason and Rhyme was their third collaboration.
 Additionally, they wrote songs for a North Mississippi Allstars record that was released in the fall of 2013.

 Two 2013 releases, Black Roses and Blue Moon Junction, were co-written with Hunter.
 Black Roses features North Mississippi Allstars' Cody and Luther Dickinson, whom Lauderdale met in Nashville at the Americana Music Festival, as well as Muscle Shoals musicians Spooner Oldham and David Hood.
-The album was recorded at their father Jim Dickinson's studio, Zebra Ranch in Mississippi.
+The album was recorded at their father Jim Dickinson's studio, Zebra Ranch, in Mississippi.

-2013's Blue Moon Junction features Lauderdale's work as a singer and songwriter, some of them co-written with Hunter in a solo, acoustic format.
+In 2013, Blue Moon Junction featured Lauderdale's work as a singer and songwriter, some of them co-written with Hunter in a solo, acoustic format.
 Lauderdale produced the record.
 Lauderdale says that they have more material that might make a good follow-up album, and hopes they will have time to collaborate again soon.

 Nick Lowe

-Lauderdale said he worked on a yet-to-be-released record with Nick Lowe's band during a time he spent in England.
+Lauderdale performed solo as the opening act for Nick Lowe on the latter's 1995 tour of the U.S. and Europe with the Impossible Birds.
+He later recorded with longtime members of Lowe's band and other British musicians at London's Goldtop Studio, sessions resulting in the 2017 album London Southern.